eduardor626/CS172/README.md

 ![image](https://user-images.githubusercontent.com/43709736/121603270-5a127500-c9fd-11eb-8cec-712aaa424901.png)

 ### Instructions to run server
-1. Type `npm install` to install the dependencies
+1. Type `npm install` to install the dependencies in the frontend folder
-2. Type `npm run start` or `npm start` to start the server
+2. Type `npm run start` or `npm start` to start the server in the frontend folder
 3. Server should be running on http:localhost:3000

 ### Additional Instructions